RockAfeller2013/proxmox_helperscripts/Synology/README.md

 # Process

-1. ryn a full rysync to Volume1
+1. rsync backup from Volume2 to Volume1
-2. Recreate Volum2
+2. Recreate Volume2
+3. Run a Check of Volume2
-3. restore Volume 2 from HyperBackup
+4. Restore Volume 2 from HyperBackup
-4. rysync files back to Volume2
+5. rysync files back to Volume2
+6. Setup Synology Photos
+7. Setup Photostream for wife
+8. Create a PWA app

 ## Backup